chhay-sophal/notes-app/README.md

 # NotesApp

 ## Overview
 NotesApp is a web application for creating, editing, and managing notes.
-The backend is built with ASP.NET, and the frontend is developed using Vue.js.
+The backend is built with ASP.NET Core, and the frontend is developed using Vue.js.

 ## Technologies Used
-- **Backend:** ASP.NET 9.0.1
+- **Backend:** ASP.NET Core 9.0.1
 - **Frontend:** Vue.js 3.5.13
 - **Database:** SQL Server